-Music therapy is recognised by the NDIS for inclusion under the support cluster of ‘Capacity Building’ supports and under this, Improved Daily Living – to facilitate functional improvement through adjustment, adaptation and building capacity to participate in the broader community.
+Music Therapy and other creative arts therapies are recognised by the NDIS for inclusion under the support cluster of ‘Capacity Building’ supports and under this, Improved Daily Living – to facilitate functional improvement through adjustment, adaptation and building capacity to participate in the broader community.

-Music therapists provide individualized or group programs in a variety of settings including health, community, aged care and disability, these programs are based on goals outlined in the participant’s NDIS plan.
+Creative Arts therapists provide individualized or group programs in a variety of settings including health, community, aged care and disability, these programs can be based on goals outlined in the participant’s NDIS plan.

 Need more information for your NDIS planning meeting or review?